MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 [Each team can choose how to track bugs](../../organizations/settings/show-bugs-on-backlog.md), like requirements or tasks, or neither.

-If you track bugs as *requirements*, only nest bugs under the *feature* level.
+If you track bugs as *requirements*, only nest bugs under the *Feature* level.

 :::image type="content" source="media/resolve/bugs-as-requirements.png" alt-text="Screenshot of linked bugs like requirements.":::

-If you track bugs as *tasks*, only nest bugs under the *requirements* level.
+If you track bugs as *tasks*, only nest bugs under the *Requirement* level.

 :::image type="content" source="media/resolve/bugs-as-tasks.png" alt-text="Screenshot of linked bugs like tasks.":::